 Consider for example the impact that a highly personalized quote could make on a customer, if the quote is already adjusted to the risk profile and risk appetite of the customer, or the impact of mitigating a complicated claim in a quick manner it could bring the application and shopping experience for products like insurance into the modern era.
 The accuracy of the quote would only be possible through AI since the claim adjuster’s solution would be advised by an AI-driven solution that took into consideration hundreds of thousands of previous claims.

 Q: What is your experience of applying Chatbots & Conversational AI in insurance?
-What could be the benefits/challenges?

 While we did experiment with chatbot solutions, we don’t believe that this is is the best use of AI.
 To understand that, you need to consider the possible use cases, and what kind of interaction clients expect during the purchase, service and claims process.